danishmohammed/focusApp/README.md

 future edits (in order): -Get a better alarm sound, by recording and importing a voice file

+- have a way for teh adding task to read the path if there is one so its easier to add tasks
 - use SQL to store the tasks, folders as well as other data (like the color of the timer, the last time set for the timer)
 - option to change color of timer in settings tab
 - timer, add a resume and pause button once the user presses start